General FAQs

 How has Brexit impacted Open Banking?

 Technical changes have been made to the Open Banking infrastructure due to the UK’s exit from the EU.
 But these changes don’t affect most providers.
-We will update our members if the situation alters.
+We’ll update our members if the situation alters.